python/cpython/Doc/howto/functional.rst

 :func:`sorted(iterable, key=None, reverse=False) <sorted>` collects all the
 elements of the iterable into a list, sorts the list, and returns the sorted result.
-The *key*, and *reverse* arguments are passed through to the constructed list's :meth:`~list.sort` method. ::
+The *key* and *reverse* arguments are passed through to the constructed list's :meth:`~list.sort` method. ::

     >>> import random